 At Calvary Christian Academy, Christianity is interwoven throughout the fabric of each child’s learning experience.
 The Kindergarten program offers a safe learning environment while nurturing the whole child.
 Christine considers regular communication with family to be one of paramount importance.
 As it benefits each child individually, home and school are encouraged to collaborate closely together.
 Numerous opportunities to celebrate each child’s strengths are provided.
 They are also equipped with tools to achieve their maximum potential.
 Parents can be comforted in knowing that their child is valued.

 Kelley Mayhew received her diploma in Early Childhood Education in 2001 from Algonquin College.
 She is a registered member of the College of Early Childhood Educators.
-This is Kelley’s first year team teaching in the Kindergarten classroom at Calvary Christian Academy.
-Kelley has had a short-term contract in the Apple Seeds Preschool program at CCA and has had the opportunity to supply teach in the Kindergarten classroom at CCA so she is familiar with the school and its philosophies.
+Kelley began at CCA with a short-term contract in the Apple Seeds Preschool program, taught kindergarten and now teaches in the primary grades.
 Kelley spent the first 7 years of her career as an ECE at KRP Family Centre in a full day Kindergarten program that had a partnership with the Ottawa Carleton District School Board.
 She then took some time off to raise her daughter and son.
 For the past four years she has been on the occasional teaching list for the Upper Canada District School Board in the Full Day Kindergarten Programs.
 She has a passion for teaching this age group.
 She enjoys being there to support the children and their families in what is for many, their first school experience.
 Kelley enjoys building the children’s character and empathy towards others.
-She is very excited to be a part of Calvary Christian Academy’s faculty and share her love of the Lord and her love of learning with the Kindergarten children.
+She is very excited to be a part of Calvary Christian Academy’s faculty and share her love of the Lord and her love of learning with the children.

 Kim Vala has an Honours Degree in Urban Geography from McMaster University.
 After university, she worked for the Ministry of Environment before leaving to raise her family.
 Her three children keep her extremely busy as they are all very active in sports.
-She has been a devoted mother to her family for the last 13 years, while providing some home daycare, volunteering in the community and teaching Sunday School at her church.
+She was a devoted stay-at-home mother to her family for 13 years, while providing some home daycare, volunteering in the community and teaching Sunday School at her church.
 Kim enjoys being active and participates in yoga, hockey, skiing, walking and gardening.
 She loves working and playing with children and cherishes every moment with the CCA kids.

 Jessica graduated with a BA in Sociology with a background in Psychology at Queen’s University in Kingston.
 She went on to achieve her Postgraduate Certificate in Education at Canterbury Christ Church University College in Canterbury, England.
 Jess has worked in schools in England, as well as many Public and Catholic schools in the Beckwith area, but found CCA to be the only school which embodies everything she loves about education.
 She is deeply committed to CCA’s philosophy of well-rounded education.
 From “day one” children are immersed in literacy in her classroom because it is the cornerstone to success.
 She provides a safe classroom environment that allows each child to gain the confidence needed to learn from mistakes and be independent thinkers.
 Jess is passionate about celebrating each student as a unique individual and feels it’s important for each to embrace their own strengths and weaknesses to meet their full potential.

-This is Ainslee’s first-year teaching at Calvary Christian Academy.
+Ainslee began teaching at Calvary Christian Academy in 2017.
 As a 2008 graduate from the Queen’s-Trent Concurrent Education program she earned her Bachelor of Science degree in Environmental Chemistry from Trent University and a Bachelor of Education from Queen’s University.
 She is a registered member of the Ontario College of Teachers and has taught for both the Upper Canada District School Board and the Catholic District School Board of Eastern Ontario.
 For the past several years, she has been actively involved as a teacher/leader at her church in both Sunday School and Summer Camp Ministries.

 Ainslee grew up in Merrickville and met her husband at their current church.
 Family is a major focus for her.
 Ainslee and her husband, Aaron, have three children that attend CCA.
 In 2008, Ainslee was drawn towards Calvary Christian Academy as an occasional teacher and realized there was something unique about the environment, the staff, and the students.
 After having that initial experience, CCA increasingly appealed to her for furthering her teaching aspirations.
 Additionally, this God-centred, character focused, academically-thriving school would also be the prime choice for her children’s Christian education.

-As a teacher at CCA, Ainslee is looking forward to growing stronger relationships with students as she encourages them to achieve high academic standards while maintaining a strong Biblical foundation.
-She will emphasize the importance of a daily relationship with Jesus Christ as her students are educated.
+As a teacher at CCA, Ainslee enjoys growing stronger relationships with students as she encourages them to achieve high academic standards while maintaining a strong Biblical foundation.
+She emphasizes the importance of a daily relationship with Jesus Christ as her students are educated.

 Andrew has been teaching at Calvary Christian Academy since 2010.
 He graduated from the University of Ottawa with a BA in Biology and went on to complete his Bachelor of Education there as well.
 He has enjoyed occasional teaching with the Renfrew County Public and Catholic School Boards in the past, and been involved with children’s camp ministries and Sunday School for over ten years.
 He is a father of a young family, enjoys rural life, reading, and the outdoors.
 Andrew is pleased to be teaching at the grade five level, and enjoys their energy and enthusiasm for learning.
 He recognizes the importance of the individual and the many different ways, and speeds, at which children learn.
 He looks forward to leading students as they continue to gain knowledge and develop their skills in a Christ-focused setting and will encourage their natural tendency to explore and discover!